UoB-COMSM0166/2025-group-7/README.md

 ### Evaluation

-- 15% ~750 words

-- One qualitative evaluation (your choice)

-(current word count: 827)
+(current word count: 749/750)

+#### Qualitative evaluation

-We conducted a Heuristic evaluation for the (25th February version) prototype of our game.
-Due to the game lacking in much of the UI elements we plan to implement, much of the feedback was concerning the tasks we have not yet completed.
-However, the evaluation was useful in gaining insight on what users value most, and therefore, helped us understand which of our remaining tasks we should prioritise.
+We conducted a Heuristic evaluation for the (February 25 version) prototype of our game.
+The evaluation was useful in gaining insight on what users value most, and therefore, helped us understand which of our remaining tasks we should prioritise.
 System status was the Heuristic that was most frequently mentioned during our evaluation.
-The issues include, remaining lives, remaining bullets and the effect of damage taken, all not being visible to users.
-These were also the issues rated with the highest severity by users.
+The highest severity issues included, remaining lives, remaining bullets and the effect of damage taken all not being visible to users.

 A user experienced initial difficulty in moving the tanks because they rotate left and right rather than move laterally.
 This is not an uncommon feature in games in which players play as vehicles, and it is a feature we have not changed from the original Tank Trouble game.
-We have discovered that we may receive feedback that highlights issues that are anticipated in a game similar to ours, and we must carefully consider how much weight we give such feedback.
-This evaluation also affirmed that we need to include some form of tutorial that explains the controls of the game, especially as it is developed and more elements are introduced.
+This evaluation affirmed that we need to include some form of explanation of the controls of the game.
 Users appreciated the minimalist aesthetic of our game and expressed that it was enjoyable to play.

-On the 30th of April we revisited Heuristic evaluation amongst ourselves.
+In an April 30 meeting, we revisited Heuristic evaluation amongst ourselves.
 The aim was to highlight any remaining issues with our game and ensure it was still adhering to the Heuristic principles.
-For example, noticed a lack of instructions and confirmation message asking the user if they are sure they want to leave when exiting the game.
+For example, we noticed a lack of instructions, and the need for a confirmation message asking the user if they are sure they want to leave when exiting the game.
 These violate the principles, recognition rather than recall and error prevention.
 The evaluation allowed us to record and allocate all of the remaining tasks needed to complete development via the kanban.

-- One quantitative evaluation (of your choice)
+#### Quantitative evaluation

-On the 4th of March we asked 11 participants to complete the NASA TLX for an easy and hard version of our game.
+In the March 4 lab, we asked 11 participants to complete the NASA TLX for an easy and hard version of our game.
 In the hard version the player’s tank was slower, they had less ammunition and their health was lower.

 Through the NASA TLX, we found that some users actually found it easier to navigate the tank in the hard mode.
-We realised that beginners will have a much different experience to us, as developers who play the game regularly.
-This evaluation exposed the obstacle of striking a balance between a challenging, enjoyable game for experienced gamers, and a playable one for inexperienced gamers.
+We found that beginners have a much different experience to us, as developers who play the game regularly.
+This evaluation exposed the obstacle of striking a balance between a challenging, engaging game for experienced gamers, and a playable one for inexperienced gamers.

 However, this was not the case for most participants as our results show that there was a statistically significant increased workload when playing the hard mode.
-Two participants experienced a higher workload, while two participants experienced no observable difference.
+Two participants experienced a higher workload for the easy mode, while two participants experienced no observable difference.
 Therefore, our difficulty modes were generally suitable but they needed fine tuning to ensure this is the case for a wider range of users.

 **NASA TLX aggregate scores:**